dlab-berkeley/python-berkeley/README.md

 # Python at Berkeley
-python resources of berkeley curated in one place
+Python resources of berkeley curated in one place

 ## Using the site
 Visit [http://python.berkeley.edu](http://python.berkeley.edu).
 In particular, please visit: